 Short version:

 Marcus Foth is a Professor of Urban Informatics in the School of Design and a Chief Investigator in the QUT Digital Media Research Centre (DMRC), Faculty of Creative Industries, Education, and Social Justice, Queensland University of Technology, Brisbane, Australia.
 For more than two decades, Marcus has led ubiquitous computing and interaction design research into interactive digital media, screen, mobile and smart city applications.
-Marcus founded the Urban Informatics Research Lab in 2006 and the QUT Design Lab in 2016.
-He is a member of the More-than-Human Futures research group.
+Marcus founded the Urban Informatics Research Lab in 2006.
+He is a member of the QUT More-than-Human Futures research group.
 Marcus has published more than 280 peer-reviewed publications.
 He is a Fellow of the Australian Computer Society and the Queensland Academy of Arts and Sciences, a Distinguished Member of the international Association for Computing Machinery (ACM), and currently serves on Australia’s national College of Experts.